 This recipe for Maple Cinnamon Twice Baked Sweet Potatoes is a fresh take on traditional twice baked potatoes that incorporates nutrient-dense sweet potatoes, fragrant cinnamon and a splash of maple syrup for sweetness.
 This recipe also pairs well with traditional Thanksgiving fare, making it the perfect alternative to traditional sweet potato casserole.
-Thank you to Food Lion for teaming up with me for this recipe!

 I think many of you out there share my love for the holidays and the FOOD that comes along with some of our favorite holiday parties and gatherings.
 When I think of Thanksgiving, my mouth begins to water as I imagine the smell and taste of my mom’s homemade stuffing.
 Christmas morning sparks memories of monkey bread and cheespuff casserole. (<— Please make sure I don’t forget to share that recipe with you guys this year!)